Nel-Medeiros/Semana-OmniStack-11/README.md

 ## Features

-This app features all the latest tools and practices in mobile development!
+This app features all the latest tools and practices in web and mobile development!

 - ⚛️ **React Js** — A JavaScript library for building user interfaces
 - ⚛️ **React Native** — A lib that provides a way to create native apps for Android and iOS